UBCO-COSC499-Summer-2024/team-4-capstone-team-4/docs/plan/ProjectPlan.md

 ### Database

-- Technology: MongoDB (Primary), PostgreSQL, Firebase (Secondary)
+- Technology: MySQL
-- Justification: MongoDB is a NoSQL database that provides flexibility in handling unstructured data, which is essential for accommodating changing service roles and metrics.
-Its document-oriented storage model allows for easy updates and scalability.
-However, a database adapter will be implemented to ensure the system can switch to PostgreSQL or Firebase if needed, offering flexibility and risk mitigation against potential issues with a single database technology.
+- Justification: MySQL, while a relational database, provides the necessary flexibility for accommodating changing service roles and metrics.
+Due to its widespread usage and reputation for stability and reliability, it will act as a strong foundation for storing data.
+However, a database adapter will be implemented to ensure the system can switch to PostgreSQL if needed, offering flexibility and risk mitigation against potential issues with a single database technology.

 ### Database Adapter

 - Technology: Custom Database Adapter
 - Justification: The database adapter pattern allows the application to switch between different database technologies with minimal code changes.
-This ensures that if the primary database (MongoDB) becomes unsuitable or another database (PostgreSQL, Firebase) offers better features, the switch can be made seamlessly.
+This ensures that if the primary database (MySQL) becomes unsuitable or another database (PostgreSQL) offers better features, the switch can be made seamlessly.

 ### Visualization and Reporting